once-aday/map675-module-01-once-aday-assignment-01/README.md

 - Used https://overpass-turbo.eu/ to download all raw data of OSMB data within bounding box of Disney World and portions of outer Orlando as GeoJSON
 - Filtered down the data into three distinct GeoJSON files of each of the three hotels
 - Plan to use https://github.com/kekscom/osmbuildings to render the buildings and apply different stylings
+- Update: Additionally added the ESPN Wide World of Sports Complex to my map; I paired down the data using the command line with ogrinfo.

 *Rendering steps*:
 - Used jquery .getJSON method to read in first hotel from file, took some effort to get the json formatted and read in correctly